Roh Jeong-eui: 2020–present: Rise in popularity and leading role

 In 2020, Roh portrayed the roles of the twins Yoo Soo-yeon and Yoo Jeong-yeon in the tvN one-act drama Drama Stage – Everyone Is There.
 Her performance, acclaimed for her portrayal of multiple personalities, also earned her recognition for her acting prowess.

 In the same year, she played the role of Hong Shi-ah in the JTBC drama 18 Again.
 The drama received significant positive acclaim from the public, leading to increased recognition for her.
-She also appeared in the movie The Day I Died: Unclosed Case as Jung Se-jin, a girl who is believed to have disappeared from a cliff during a storm after leaving a suicide note.
+She also appeared in the film The Day I Died: Unclosed Case as Jung Se-jin, a girl who is believed to have disappeared from a cliff during a storm after leaving a suicide note.
 For her performance, she was nominated for Best New Actress at the 42nd Blue Dragon Film Awards.

 In 2021, Roh was cast in the role of Seo Ji-min, a popular cheerleader and famous student at Seoyeon University in the KBS drama Dear.M.
 In the same year, she took on the role of NJ, a top idol, in the SBS drama Our Beloved Summer.
 Due to a notable physical transformation, highlighted by a significant weight loss and a more mature appearance, she received great attention for her look and acting skill, winning the Best New Actress Award at the 2021 SBS Drama Awards.

 From April 3, 2022 to April 2, 2023, Roh hosted the SBS music program Inkigayo alongside Tomorrow X Together's Yeonjun and Seo Beom-jun.
 In 2022 she also appeared in the movie I Want to Know Your Parents as Nam Ji-ho, a girl who witnesses a violent incident involving students and testifies in court.

 In 2024, Roh starred in two Netflix projects.
-She appeared in the movie Badland Hunters as Han Su-na and took on the lead role of Jung Jae-i, the eldest daughter of the Jaeyul Group, in the drama Hierarchy.
+She appeared in the film Badland Hunters as Han Su-na and took on the lead role of Jung Jae-i, the eldest daughter of the Jaeyul Group, in the drama Hierarchy.
 The drama ranked second in Netflix's Global Top 10 TV (Non-English) category after three days of its release, topping the chart the following week with 48 million hours watched by 6.3 million viewers.

-In the first half of 2025 she starred in the dramas The Witch and Crushology 101, while she is set to appear in Pigpen.
+In 2025, Roh starred in the Channel A drama The Witch as Park Mi-jeong, which made her nominated for Baeksang Arts Awards for the first time in her career.
+In April, she led in MBC drama Crushology 101.

+In 2026, Roh starred in tvN romantic-comedy Our Universe opposite Bae In-hyuk.
+She played Woo Hyun-jin, a high-achieving college graduate who unexpectedly became a guardian to her toddler nephew.
+She is also set to appear in Webtoon adaption series Pigpen and film Shaving.